Whole Wheat Bagels

 - 1 tablespoon baking powder, for boiling water

-Continue mixing till dough is smooth and satiny.
-Cover with damp towel and and let rest at room temperature for 20 minutes.
+- Continue mixing till the dough is smooth and satiny.
+Cover with a damp towel and let rest at room temperature for 20 minutes.

-Bring large pot of water to a rolling boil with 1 tablespoon baking soda added.
+- Bring a large pot of water to a rolling boil with 1 tablespoon baking soda added.
 Place a few bagels in the pot at a time and cook for about 1-1 1/2 minutes.
-Remove with slotted spoon and place on parchment lined baking sheet.
+Remove with slotted spoon and place on parchment-lined baking sheet.

-Bake for 15-20 minutes or until lightly browned.
-Allow to cool on racks.
+- Bake for 15-20 minutes or until lightly browned.
+Allow the bagels to cool on racks.